feranco/feranco.github.io/_drafts/2sum3sum.md

 *Given an array nums of n integers, find all unique triplets in the array which gives the sum of zero.*

-The brute force solution for this problem is to use 2 loops to iterate over all the possible triplets of numbers and check if each of them sums up to zero.
+The brute force solution for this problem is to use 3 loops to iterate over all the possible triplets of numbers and check if each one of them sums up to zero.
 This solution has O(n<sup>3</sup>) time and O(1) space complexity.
-Anyway once one number X in the array has been fixed, the problem is reduced in finding 2 numbers that sum up to -X. This is exactly the 2sum question and can be solved in O(N) time.
+Anyway once one number X in the array has been fixed, the problem is reduced to finding 2 numbers that sum up to -X. This is exactly the 2sum question and can be solved in O(N) time.
 It is worth to sort the input array for 2 reasons.
 First, the big O complexity of the solution is not affected by the sorting step and solving the 2 sum problem without using a hash map is by far more efficient in terms of cache usage.
 Second, using a sorting array allows to skip duplicates on the fly without using additional data structures (i.e. hash set).
 The overall time complexity is O(n<sup>2</sup>) with O(1) space complexity.

 ```cpp